BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 }
 ```
 :::info
-Super method handle the redirect to the `edit` route if the read only mode is set to `clickToEdit`.
+Super method handles the redirect to the `edit` route if the read only mode is set to `clickToEdit`.
 :::